FluerV/Secure-sysctl/README.md

-To save changes run:
+I.To save changes run:

 #sysctl -p

-Reboot!
+II.Reboot!

-Check if your modification exist (with su):
+III.Check if your modification exist (with su):

 #sysctl -a | grep your interface

                                                                       Explanation

 0 - disable option;